 The Origin of BPD

 The American psychoanalyst Adolph Stern first described borderline personality disorder in 1938.
-He used the word borderline to describe a condition among women he viewed as being highly “neurotic” but not quite psychotic.
+He was the first to coin the term "borderline" to describe a condition he observed in women he viewed as being highly "neurotic" but not quite "psychotic".

-However, under certain conditions such as extreme stress or abandonment these women could cross over into psychosis and experience feelings of paranoia, suspiciousness, and disassociation.
-Thus, they existed on the “border” between neurotic (anxious) and psychotic.
-We now know that men are just as likely to suffer with bpd as women are.
+However, under certain conditions such as extreme stress or abandonment these women could cross over into psychosis and experience feelings of paranoia, and disassociation.
+Thus, they existed "on the border” between neurotic and psychotic.
+We now know that men are just as likely to suffer with BPD as are women.

-In 1980 bpd was officially recognized by the American Psychiatric Association and listed in the DSM (Diagnostic and Statistical Manual) as an AXIS II disorder.
+In 1980 BPD was officially recognized by the American Psychiatric Association and listed in the DSM (Diagnostic and Statistical Manual) as an AXIS II personality disorder.

-Borderline disorder was once believed to affect 1 to 2 percent of the adult population.
-It is now believed to be much more prevalent affecting as many as 6 percent or ten million American adults.
-Just as an example, 2 percent is equivalent to 1 in 50, whereas 6 percent equates to roughly 1 in 16 adults, meaning most of us likely know at least one person who suffers with this disorder.
+Borderline disorder was once believed to affect one to two percent of the adult population.
+It is now believed to be much more prevalent affecting as many as six percent or ten million American adults.

 The best evidence suggests that this disorder results from a combination of both biological (genetic) and environmental (social) factors.
 Specifically, individuals who develop borderline disorder have differences in the area of their brain that controls and regulates their emotions. (the amygdala and the orbitofrontal cortex)